statianzo/hubot-newrelic2/README.md

 ### Charting

-To support the charting feature you now need to install Cairo on the host system. this is the lower-level framework used by node-canvas.
+* To support the charting feature you now need to install Cairo on the host system.
+This is the lower-level framework used by node-canvas.
+* An Amazon S3 bucket is also utilized to save the dynamically generated charts.

 #### OS X